libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 The format of the early data is specified in [Noise-handshake-payload]

-## Security
+## Privacy

-The multiplexer list carried in the TLS ALPN extension field is part of the ClientHello message which is not encrypted.
-This feature will expose the supported multiplexers in plain text, but this is not a weakening of security posture.
-In the future when [ECH] is ready the multiplexer info can be protected too.
+The list of multiplexers carried in the TLS ALPN extension field is part of the ClientHello message which is not encrypted.
+Using this optimiziation therefore exposes the list of supported multiplexers to an on-path observer.
+This leak can be considered insignificant, since a libp2p node reveals its list of supported multiplexers to any node that connects to it.

-Early data in the Noise handshake is sent after the peers have established a shared key, so an on-path observer won't be able to read the early data.
+The NoiseExtensions sent in the Noise handshake is sent after the peers have established a shared key, so an on-path observer won't be able to obtain the list of multiplexers.

 ## Alternative options considered